 Our Board and senior management team have a long and continuous history of engaging with shareholders and responding to their feedback.
-2021 marked the 10th consecutive year that members of the Board - the Chair of the Corporate Responsibility, Sustainability & Governance Committee and the Chair of the Human Capital & Compensation Committee - together with members of senior management, engaged in conversations with our shareholders to exchange ideas and share perspectives.
+2022 marked the 11th consecutive year that members of the Board - the Chair of the Corporate Responsibility, Sustainability & Governance Committee and the Chair of the Human Capital & Compensation Committee - together with members of senior management, engaged in conversations with our shareholders to exchange ideas and share perspectives.

-In 2021, we reached out to and spoke with shareholders holding over 77% and 32% of our outstanding shares, respectively.
+In 2022, we reached out to shareholders holding over 82% of our outstanding shares, and two independent directors and members of our senior management spoke with institutions holding over 21% of our outstanding shares.
 Those who declined our invitation indicated either that they did not have any questions or a need to engage, and a few did not respond.
-We provided all invited shareholders (77%) with a presentation that outlined the important topics on which we wished to obtain their feedback.
+We provided all invited shareholders with a presentation that outlined the important topics on which we wished to obtain their feedback.
 Shareholders who declined to engage did not indicate that they had any concerns with the matters set forth in the presentation.
-We also held calls with proxy advisory firms Institutional Shareholder Services ("ISS") and Glass Lewis to discuss our outreach process and the shareholder feedback we received.
+We held a call with proxy advisory firm Institutional Shareholder Services ("ISS") to discuss our outreach process and the shareholder feedback we received.
+We had also invited proxy advisory firm Glass Lewis who declined to engage this year.